 Colleagues routinely handle harmful chemicals and must do so with care.
 Heavy lifting of items up to 80 pounds is common, and associates may work weekends, nights, or holidays.

-Where Can Prospects Find Work?
+Where Can They Work?

-Prospects have many options while looking for full-time employment.
 For example, an Air Force aircraft mechanic works for the military in crucial and sometimes classified roles.
-Hopefuls often look for jobs with the following entities:

 - Hospitals